The medical device as a stand-alone product is a waning concept.

 Information security theory recognizes that aspects and characteristics of the threat agent, the vulnerability, and the device itself drive these factors.

 Bottom-line: caution shall be taken when estimating probability/likelihood/exploitability for cybersecurity risks.
 The manufacturer's Risk Management SOP shall address this concern accordingly and be adapted if necessary.

 During classic medical device risk assessments, the identified causes leading to hazardous situations and potentially to harms are in most cases accidental.
 Although malicious use should be considered, this area often receives considerably less attention than harms caused by accidental events.

 For cybersecurity risks, the opposite is true.
 Here, a significant factor in the causal chain constitutes the intentional behavior of a threat agent causing harm by exploiting a vulnerability.

 Whereas the software flaw might have been created accidentally, exploiting it is an intentional act.

-A malicious agent may come in many shapes and forms, such as a criminal organization, a competitor or disgruntled employee.
-Each of these has their own motivation, skill set and reach when it comes to detecting and exploiting vulnerabilities, which affects the likelihood of a vulnerability being exploited as we have seen above.
+A malicious agent may come in many shapes and forms, such as a criminal organization, a competitor, or disgruntled employees.
+Each of these has its own motivation, skill set, and reach when it comes to detecting and exploiting vulnerabilities, which affects the likelihood of a vulnerability being exploited as we have seen above.

 Therefore, not only needs the focus to be shifted from accidentally caused risks to intentionally caused risks.
 The manufacturer benefits from analyzing the characteristics of the malicious intruder in order to do a proper risk assessment.